joeykamsteeg/slim-doctrine/README.md

 ```

 #### Config
-For now the following config is supported.
+At this moment the following config is supported.
 More information can be found at: http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/configuration.html
 ```
 "dev_mode" => true/false,
 "entities" => [